Greater Manchester, National

 Detect, protect and perfect

 Atrial fibrillation (AF) is the most common type of irregular heart rhythm.
+In Greater Manchester, Atrial Fibrillation detection and treatment is one of the areas we are working to improve.

 In England a large number of individuals are unaware they have AF, and some people with known AF do not receive optimal treatment, resulting in avoidable strokes.
 AF-related strokes represent a significant burden to patients, carers, the NHS and social care.

 The AHSNs collectively identified that the spread and adoption of AF best practice across the AHSN Network could make a stepped improvement in care outcomes, leading to a reduction in AF-related strokes across England.
+Health Innovation Manchester is working to improve detection and treatment of Atrial Fibrillation in Manchester.

 Based on proven best practice across the AHSNs in recent years, 14 initiatives have been selected for spread and adoption through our national AF programme, supported by our community of practice of regional AF clinicians and managers to share learning and amplify impact.